 Covid-19 has changed the world as never before.
 The changes are deep-rooted.
-Social distancing, stay home, stay safe, wear a mask, and wash your hands are the new rules to counter the coronavirus.
-Work from home is entirely a strange phenomenon that the corporate world is facing now.
+Social distancing, staying home, staying safe, wearing a mask, and washing your hands are the new rules to counter the coronavirus.
+The work from home is entirely a strange phenomenon that the corporate world is facing now.
 It is a newly learned corporate buzzword that has taken the status of a rule of thumb.
 Working from home is a total shift from the regular 9.00 to 5.00 office routine.

-Following are some suggestions to make adjustments to align in the situation.
+Following are some suggestions to make adjustments to align with the situation.

 Get the Gadgets

 Make sure that you are not the one.
 List all the equipment that you need to set up an effective office at home.
 Arrange the quality gadgets and install them at arm’s reach from your seat.
 Leaving your desk every time to access a device is a sheer waste of time.
 It is also harmful to your concentration.